bitemyapp/teef/posts/2014-03-25-when-nested-io-actions-are-wanted.md

 Not a big deal though.

-If we example the [Hackage documentation for Data.IORef](http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-IORef.html), we see that this very use-pattern has a warning attached.
+If we examine the [Hackage documentation for Data.IORef](http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-IORef.html), we see that this very use-pattern has a warning attached.
 Namely:

 <hr>
 Mutate the contents of an IORef.